rahular/REST-for-Android/README.md

 REST-for-Android
 ================
-A skeleton REST server and Android app.
+A skeleton REST server and Android client.
 Can be used as a template for building cool stuff.

 How to run
 ----------